guyfussfeld/Boggle/README.md

 # Boggle Game

-An interactive game featuring a character exploring an environmental area.
+An interactive Boggle word game built in Python.
-The game world includes trees, leaves, and fruits that interact dynamically with the avatar.
+The player searches for valid words on a randomized board of letters before the timer runs out.
+Words are validated against a dictionary, and the score updates dynamically as you play.

 <p float="left">
   <img src="images/screenshot1.jpeg" width="400" height="300"/>